-The Trustees have considered how easily investments can be realised for the types of assets in which they are currently invested.
+The Trustees have considered how easily investments can be realised for the types of assets in which the Scheme is currently invested.
 As such, the Trustees believe that the Scheme currently holds an acceptable level of readily realisable assets.
-The Trustees will also take into account how easily investments can be realised for any new investment classes they consider investing in, to ensure that this position is maintained in the future.
+The Trustees will also take into account how easily investments can be realised for any new investment classes they consider investing Scheme assets in, to ensure that this position is maintained in the future.